LazyTuba/completion-tracker/README.md

     var trackster = new CompletionTracker(tagSpecs);

-### Define specification for tracking 'posts' to a defined/labeled set of tags
+#### Specification for tracking 'posts' to a defined/labeled set of tags

-Let's assume we want to be notified when (3) three tasks - 'a', 'b', and 'c' - have completed.
+Suppose we want to be notified when (3) three tasks - 'a', 'b', and 'c' - have completed.
 Since trackType is 'hold' by default so we can use a simple shorthand: